exrienz/TaskPrioritizer/README.md

 #### Features

-- **Token-Based Authentication**: Generate unique tokens to log in and manage tasks securely.
+- **User Authentication with JWT**: Register with a username and password and receive a JWT token on login.
 - **Dynamic Task Scoring**:
   - Scores are calculated dynamically based on priority, effort, mandays, and due dates.
   - Tasks are automatically sorted by their scores in descending order. ****
 - **Task Management**:
   - Add tasks with details such as priority, effort, mandays, and due date.
   - Delete tasks easily.
-- **SQLite Database**: Lightweight and easy-to-use database for storing tasks and tokens.
+- **SQLite Database**: Lightweight and easy-to-use database for storing users and tasks.
 - **Docker Support**: Run the application in a Docker container for easy deployment.

 #### How Task Scores Are Calculated